mate-academy/qa_pw_oop_composition_conduit/README.md

 - extend `ExternalViewArticlePage` and `InternalViewArticlePage` pages from the `BaseViewArticlePage`;
 * 2.5
 - create the `BaseArticleContentBlock` component;
-- extend the `GeneralArticleContentBlock` and `AuthorArticleContentBlock` from the `BaseArticleBody` component
+- extend the `ArticleContentBlock` and `AuthorsArticleContentBlock` from the `BaseArticleBody` component
 - initialize `GeneralArticleContentBlock` component within the `BaseViewArticlePage` constructor;
 - initialize `AuthorArticleContentBlock` component within the `InternalViewArticlePage` constructor;
 3. Run all the tests and make sure they are passing.